swiftlang/swift-org-website/_posts/2020-05-29-AWS-lambda-runtime.md

 import AWSLambdaEvents

 // In this example we are receiving an APIGateway.V2.Request,
-// and respoding with APIGateway.V2.Response
+// and responding with APIGateway.V2.Response
 Lambda.run { (context, request: APIGateway.V2.Request, callback) in
    ...
    callback(.success(APIGateway.V2.Response(statusCode: .accepted)))